 The combination of omics disciplines has proven to be more powerful than individual disciplines.
 However, multi-omics data analysis workflows can be time-consuming, as consolidating and interpreting various results outputs - especially when using different scoring schemas and criteria - is often challenging.
-The cloud-based OneOmics suite was previously demonstrated to provide researchers tools for multi-omics data management, compound identification and quantitation, statistical analysis, and pathway analysis to streamline biomarker discovery studies1-3.
+The OneOmics suite was previously demonstrated to provide researchers tools for multi-omics data management, compound identification and quantification, statistical analysis, and pathway analysis to streamline biomarker discovery studies.1-3

-To further facilitate data processing for high-throughput proteomics workflows, the OneOmics suite extends its SWATH DIA data processing by supporting visualization and statistical interpretation of DIA-NN software results.
-DIA-NN software is a widely used proteomics processing platform that leverages neural networks and powerful quantitation and inference algorithms to achieve confident protein and peptide identifications.
+To further facilitate data processing for high-throughput proteomics workflows, the OneOmics suite extends its SWATH data-independent acquisition (DIA) data processing by supporting visualization and statistical interpretation of DIA-NN software results.
+DIA-NN software is a widely used proteomics processing platform that leverages neural networks and powerful quantification and inference algorithms to achieve confident protein and peptide identifications.4

-Here, a processing workflow for proteomics analysis is presented using Zeno data-dependent acquisition (DDA) and SWATH DIA data.
+Here, a processing workflow for proteomics analysis is presented using Zeno DDA (data-dependent acquisition) and SWATH DIA data.
 In this workflow, a spectral library was generated from Zeno DDA data using the Ion Library app in OneOmics suite.
 SWATH DIA data were subsequently processed using this ion library in DIA-NN software and evaluated in the DIA Results app (Figure 1).
-Results generated using this workflow can be rapidly and securely shared with collaborators.
+Results generated using this workflow can be rapidly and securely shared with collaborators.5